strinsx/strinsx/README.md

 ### Top 3 Books / Works
 1. *Mastery* — Robert Greene
 2. *Vagabond* — Takehiko Inoue
-3. *Ego Is the Enemy* — Ryan Holiday
+3. *Discipline is Destiny* — Ryan Holiday

 I'm also deeply interested in philosophy and the writings of Marcus Aurelius and Miyamoto Musashi.